PanagiotisKots/Pounding-Heart-Animation/README.md

 <br>

-This project is dedicated to a very special person in my life, someone who brings to itjoy and light.
+This project is dedicated to a very special person in my life, someone who brings joy and light to it.

 You’ve been there for me during hard times, lifting me up when I was down and reminding me of who I am. 🙏